Uberi/University-Notes/PHIL145/PHIL145.md

 Validity is a property of the structure of an argument.

 A premise can be supported by other premises.
 These other premises support a conclusion, which is then treated as a premise in our argument.
 These **sub-arguments** appear often in more complex arguments.
-All the subarguments must be valid for an argument to be valid.
+All the sub-arguments must be valid for an argument to be valid.
 For example, the combined argument above can be written as:

 * R, because:
     * If P, then R, because: